 \section{Datasets}

-In this section, we discuss the datasets used in this work.
-We split our discussion into two subsections.
-First, \cref{sec:existing_datasets} discusses the publicly available hate speech datasets that we collated from existing works.
-Second, \cref{subsec:public_figures_twitter_dataset} discusses the novel datasets that we construct -- dubbed \pubfigfull.
+In this section, we discuss the eight publicly available datasets that we use in this work.
+We summarize them in \cref{tab:datasets}, together with their number of instances and classes, highlighting the ones we deem problematic.
+The rest of this section details each dataset; the following section (\cref{sec:public_figures_twitter_dataset}) introduces the novel datasets we construct -- dubbed \pubfigfull.